Untangling two systems of noncrossing curves

-This part uses a result of the following kind: given a graph $G$ with $n$ edges embedded on a compact $2$-manifold $\surf$ of genus $g$ (without boundary), one can construct a system of curves on $\surf$ such that cutting $\surf$ along these curves yields one or several planar surfaces, and at the same time, the curves have a bounded number of crossings with the edges of $G$ (see Section~\ref{s:redu2}).
+This reduction uses a result of the following kind: given a graph $G$ with $n$ edges embedded on a compact $2$-manifold $\surf$ of genus $g$ (without boundary), one can construct a system of curves on $\surf$ such that cutting $\surf$ along these curves yields one or several planar surfaces, and at the same time, the curves have a bounded number of crossings with the edges of $G$ (see Section~\ref{s:redu2}).
 Concretely, we use a result of Lazarus et al.~\cite{Lazarus-al}, where the system of curves is of a special kind, forming a \emph{canonical system of loops}.
 (This result is in fact essentially due to Vegter and Yap~\cite{VegterYap}; however, the formulation in~\cite{Lazarus-al} is more convenient for our purposes.)
 Their result is asymptotically optimal for a canonical system of loops, but it may be possible to improve it for other systems of curves.
-This and similar questions have been studied in the literature, mostly in algorithmic context, (see, e.g., \cite{CabelloMohar,Demaine-al,CdVthesis,CdVHabilitation} for some of the relevant works), but we haven't found any existing result superior to that of Lazarus et al.\ for our purposes.
+This and similar questions have been studied in the literature, mostly in algorithmic context (see, e.g., \cite{CabelloMohar,Demaine-al,CdVthesis,CdVHabilitation} for some of the relevant works), but we haven't found any existing result superior to that of Lazarus et al.\ for our purposes. \fi